India's Gandhi says Modi's government in 'witch hunt' as Congress probed on taxes

-NEW DELHI Sonia Gandhi, president of India's ousted Congress party, on Wednesday accused the new Narendra Modi-led government of a "political witch hunt" after tax authorities began probing her party as she and her son face allegations over misusing funds.
+NEW DELHI, July 9 Sonia Gandhi, president of India's ousted Congress party, on Wednesday accused the new Narendra Modi-led government of a "political witch hunt" after tax authorities began probing her party as she and her son face allegations over misusing funds.

 The Gandhis are the torchbearers of a dynasty that has led India for most of its post-independence era since 1947 but that was dealt its worst ever election defeat by Modi in the general election that ended in May.

-Last month an Indian court summoned Sonia and her son Rahul to answer allegations that they used $15 million (8.7 million pounds) of party funds to pay off debts accrued by a now defunct newspaper publishing business several years ago.
+Last month an Indian court summoned Sonia and her son Rahul to answer allegations that they used $15 million of party funds to pay off debts accrued by a now defunct newspaper publishing business several years ago.
 The Gandhis were directed to appear in court on Aug.
 7.

 A Congress official said the party had received "notices" from India's tax authority, a communication in which the recipient is asked to explain apparent irregularities in his tax declarations.